Public transport: History

-Conveyances designed for public hire are as old as the first ferries, and the earliest public transport was water transport: on land people walked (sometimes in groups and on pilgrimages, as noted in sources such as the Bible and The Canterbury Tales) or (at least in Eurasia and Africa) rode an animal.
-Ferries appear in Greek mythology—corpses in ancient Greece were buried with a coin underneath their tongue to pay the ferryman Charon to take them to Hades.
+Conveyances designed for public hire are as old as the first ferry service.
+The earliest public transport was water transport.
+Ferries appear in Greek mythology writings.
+The mystical ferryman Charon had to be paid and would only then take passengers to Hades.

-Some historical forms of public transport include the stagecoach, traveling a fixed route between coaching inns, and the horse-drawn boat carrying paying passengers, which was a feature of European canals from their 17th-century origins.
-The canal itself as a form of infrastructure dates back to antiquity – ancient Egyptians certainly used a canal for freight transportation to bypass the Aswan cataract – and the Chinese also built canals for water transportation as far back as the Warring States period which began in the 5th century BCE.
-Whether or not those canals were used for-hire public transport remains unknown; the Grand Canal in China (begun in 486 BCE) served primarily for shipping grain.
+Some historical forms of public transport include the stagecoaches traveling a fixed route between coaching inns, and the horse-drawn boat carrying paying passengers, which was a feature of European canals from the 17th century onwards.
+The canal itself as a form of infrastructure dates back to antiquity.
+In ancient Egypt canals were used for freight transportation to bypass the Aswan cataract.
+The Chinese also built canals for water transportation as far back as the warring States period which began in the 5th century BCE.
+Whether or not those canals were used for for-hire public transport remains unknown; the Grand Canal in China (begun in 486 BCE) served primarily the grain trade.

-The omnibus, the first organized public transit system within a city, appears to have originated in Paris, France, in 1662, although the service in question, Carrosses à cinq sols, lasted Only fifteen years, until 1677; omnibuses are next known to have appeared in Nantes, France, in 1826.
-The omnibus was introduced to London in July 1829.
+The bus, the first organized public transit system within a city, appears to have originated in Paris in 1662, although the service in question, Carrosses à cinq sols (English: five-sol coaches), which have been developed by mathematician and philosopher Blaise Pascal, lasted only fifteen years until 1677.
+Buses are known to have operated in Nantes in 1826.
+The public bus transport system was introduced to London in July 1829.

-The first passenger horse-drawn railway opened in 1806: it ran between Swansea and Mumbles in southwest Wales in the United Kingdom.
+The first passenger horse-drawn vehicle opened in 1806.
+It ran along the Swansea and Mumbles Railway.